cyrannano/donut-make-it-easy/README.md

 ## 0.0.1
 - Implemented printing single character at given position in the terminal
-- Created new virtual class Object, inherited from Interface (not sure wether thats good or not.
+- Created new virtual class Object, inherited from Interface (not sure whether thats good or not.
 It seems a bit evil, might change it later)
 - Created new class Cube, inherited from Object
 - Implemented screen clearing.
 Works kinda ok but looks kinda ugly.
 Probably will change it later
 - At this point program just fills the terminal with # signs as a test.
 It should react to terminal resizing and behave accordingly.